BadrulAlom/BadrulAlom.github.io/index.md

 #### [Bio: Protein Function Prediction using deep learning](https://github.com/BadrulAlom/Protein-Function-CNN-Model)
 Here I try to predict the sub-cellular location of proteins based on their genomic sequence.
 Tried out an innovative idea of using Convolutional Neural nets.
-Sadly wasn't enough time to properly tune the hyper-parameters before having to hand it in the assignment.

 *Uses: Keras, Convolutional Neural Nets*